Chris-Slade/CS1538-Team-Project/Report/report.md

 and deliver it to a table or seat.
 We performed these observations over the course of several days over the same two-hour Happy Hour periods each day, from 4 to 6 PM.
-We then collated our data to get average parameters over the course of the days we observed, as well as the particular averages of each day so we could see how daily variations affected the outcomes we were interested in.
+We then collated our data to get average parameters over the course of the days we observed.

 ## Input Modeling